muntasirhoq/Weather-Prediction-Using-ML-Models/README.md

 ## Acknowledgments

-This project was completed as a course project for Automated Learning and Data Analysis.
-Credits to the contributors and references used throughout the project.
+This project was completed as a course project for the Automated Learning and Data Analysis course (CSC 522) at NC State University.